Soldier's Creed

-U.S. Army poster bearing the Soldier's Creed in 2018.
+2018 U.S. Army poster bearing the current Soldier's Creed.

 The Soldier's Creed is a standard by which all United States Army personnel are expected to live.
-All U.S. Army enlisted personnel are taught the Soldier's Creed during basic training, and recite the creed in public ceremonies at the conclusion of training.
+All U.S. Army enlisted soldiers are taught the Soldier's Creed during initial entry training, and recite the creed in public ceremonies at the conclusion of training.
 Both the Soldier's Creed and the Noncommissioned Officer's Creed are required knowledge at enlisted promotion boards to compete for the rank of sergeant and above, as well as 'Soldier of the Month' boards.
 It is also common practice to recite the Soldier's Creed at the graduation ceremony from Army ROTC.
 Unlike the U.S. Uniformed Services Oath of Office or the Oath of Enlistment, the Soldier's Creed is not a legally-binding oath and can be affirmed by both commissioned officers and enlisted soldiers.

 History

 The original Soldier's Creed dates back to at least World War II, appearing in the Congressional Record on January 15, 1942.

 The current version of the Soldier's Creed is a product of the 'Warrior Ethos' program authorized by the then Army Chief of Staff Eric K. Shinseki in May 2003.
 It was written by members of Task Force Soldier's Warrior Ethos Team, and was first approved in its current format by the next Army Chief of Staff Peter Schoomaker on 13 November 2003.
 The introduction of the Soldier's Creed kicked off a campaign known as 'Task Force Soldier'.
 This is a leadership commitment to soldiers ensuring they are prepared for combat and embody the Warrior Ethos contained in the Soldier's Creed.
 It seems to have been discussed in Congress in a 'Hearing on Army Issues' held by Senator John W. Warner on or about 19 November 2003.
 It was first published in the magazine Infantry on 22 December 2003.
 It has been criticized for an emphasis on being a "warrior" over being a "guardian", as was present in the former creed.

 Soldiers stand at attention when formally reciting the Soldier's Creed as part of an official ceremony.